 LPWAN is mainly meant for IoT devices with low data consumption and high latency tolerance.

 Currently, the deployments around these technologies are ongoing, and also roaming agreements are not yet set in place.
-This makes NB-IoT and LTE-M not global solutions quite yet.We advise you to read more about roaming restrictions and fallback solutions before you proceed with your deployments.
+This makes NB-IoT and LTE-M not the best global solutions quite yet.We advise you to read more about roaming restrictions and fallback solutions before you proceed with your deployments.

 The most important thing before choosing a connectivity provider is to understand the needs of your deployment.